LOOSE-LIPS/loose-lips-2.0/src/routes/blog/blind-sided/index.md

   - imported/blind-sided/image1132.jpeg
 description: >-
-  Welcome to our sixth monthly Deep Cuts article, whose contributions date back to the project&rsquo;s early days, a year and a haf ago.
-Lee was the first writer to send in writing that wasn&rsquo;t tailored to one of my initial starter themes, something he had written purely for the sake of self expression, that he [...]Read More...
+  Welcome to our sixth monthly Deep Cuts article, whose contributions date back to the project’s early days, a year and a haf ago.
+Lee was the first writer to send in writing that wasn’t tailored to one of my initial starter themes, something he had written purely for the sake of self expression, that he [...]Read More...
 published: true
 tags: deep-cuts
 featured: false